On the Provable Performance Guarantee of Efficient Reasoning Models: Theoretical Analysis

 First, noting that while the confidence bound $\hat{L}_u(\alpha)$ is constructed to hold for a single, pre-specified threshold $u$, our algorithm selects the threshold $\hat{u}$ based on the calibration data.
 Let $\mathcal{D}_{cal}$ be a calibration set, used to construct a threshold $\hat u$, and let $\mathcal{D}_{test}$ be an independent test set with i.i.d.\ samples as $\mathcal{D}_{cal}$.
-For any threshold $u$, recalling the deployment strategy \(T_u(x)\) as \Cref{eq:post_map}, we could see that \(\hat{f} = T_{\hat{u}}\) is the composite model.
+For any threshold $u$, recalling the deployment strategy in \Cref{eq:composite_model}, we denote it by \(\hat{f}_u(x)\).
+We could see that \(\hat{f} = \hat{f}_{\hat{u}}\) is the composite model.
 We re-parameterize \(\hat{f}\) and its risk with respect to \(u\), with a slight abuse of notation.
 Its population risk \(R(\hat{f})\) is re-parameterized as:

 and the empirical risk is re-parameterized as: